coachCindy/cindydk-6cf1b/content/pages/pricing.md

       ## Pricing

-      depends on

-      *   you and your goals

-      *   Whether you want an intensive collaboration with a short time frame or stretched across weeks and months.
+      Depends on you and your goals and whether you want an intensive collaboration with a short time frame or stretched across weeks and months.
     content_align: left
     form_position: bottom
     form_width: fifty